PlasmaFAIR/fortitude/docs/rules/inconsistent-array-declaration.md

 variables with different shapes to the `dimension` attribute on different lines.

+## Automatic Fix
+The automatic fix for this moves the variable declaration to a new statement, and is unsafe as it may clobber comments.

+You can use `check.inconsistent-dimension.prefer-attribute` to control whether to put a `dimension` attribute on the new declaration or not.

 ## Example
 ```f90
 ! y and z are inconsistent with the `dimension` attribute